Skip to main content

 Biblical Mandate for Unity

-Coalition isn't human innovation—it's biblical mandate.
+Unity isn't human innovation: it's biblical mandate.

 "Father, I pray that they may be one… so that the world may believe that You sent Me.
 And the glory which You gave Me I have given them, that they may be one just as We are one."